engeniousio/orchestrator-docs/docs/setup-orchestrator.md

 ## Create a new node

-A node is a host that have real devices connected to it (or emulator/simulators set up).
+A node is a host that has real devices connected to it (or emulator/simulators set up).

 :::warning
 The new node must include [SSH key](/ssh) path and include at least one [device or simulator](/udid).